Austin-Jones/Rest-API/README.md

 # Rest-API

+A simple Rest API for SQL sever or mySQL.
+<i>&#8226 Please note this is a proof conecpt and by no means should be used publically on a webserver.
+This rest API, although may work, is not secured enough for me to recommend using it in production. </i>

 <b>How Does This Work?</b>

-A simple Rest API for SQL sever or mySQL.
-Please note this is a proof conecpt and by no means should be used publically on a webserver.
-This rest API, although may work, is not secured enough for me to recommend using it in production.

 This rest api is built into three parts.